tak1n/reifier/README.md

 (transitive) to consider or make (an abstract idea or concept) real or concrete

+Reifier is a threaded and pre forked rack app server written in pure ruby.

 ## Is it any good?

-[Yes](http://news.ycombinator.com/item?id=3067434), no really just a fun project use it in production when u want :P
+[Yes](http://news.ycombinator.com/item?id=3067434), no really just a fun project use it in production if you want :P

 ## Y u no benchmark?!